-However, the Australian transport system is supported by imports of petroleum.
-This has made securing oil supply the cornerstone of every administration.
+However, imports of petroleum support the Australian transport system, therefore securing oil supply is the cornerstone of every administration.

 And yet, the emergence of electric bus models provides Australia with an opportunity for energy security.
 We already know that Australia is “an untapped solar superpower“.